 Why?
 Because HR problems never, ever end.
 You will never have a day when you can say, “I'm finished.
 All the employees are happy.
 All the policies and procedures comply.
 All managers have had the proper training.
 And everyone is getting along just beautifully.”
 This will never happen.
 You'll need the ability to go home and not think about work or you'll go crazy.

 You don't have to like people, but you do have to show compassion.
 Employees expect you to listen to them and their problems.
 While you're not a therapist, you do have to act like one from time to time—at least long enough to talk the employee into calling your Employee Assistance Program (EAP) for real help.

 There are also legal reasons for why you need to behave compassionately—it's often the law.
 Walgreens ended up paying $180,000 to settle a lawsuit for firing an employee who ate a bag of potato chips without paying first.
 Why?
 Because the employee had hypoglycemia and her blood sugar was dropping.

 If Walgreen's had shown a bit of compassion, they could have figured out that the employee wasn't stealing and needed the food to keep functioning.
 This is a reasonable workplace accommodation under the Americans with Disabilities Act.

 HR managers are not lawyers, nor do they need to be lawyers.
 However, a good understanding of basic employment law is critical to success.
 Like the compassion example above, HR managers are often faced with on the spot decisions that have legal consequences.

 When can you say no to a request and when do you need to engage in an interactive process, for instance.
 Or, when can you fire this person but not that person?
-A good HR manager also knows when she's out of her depth and when it's time to call the employment law attorney.
+A good HR manager also knows when he or she's out of their depth and when it's time to call the employment law attorney.